 October is Breast Cancer Awareness month.
 For many years, BIOTONE has actively supported efforts to find a cure for this devastating disease.
 We’ve sponsored important research about the value of massage in boosting the immune system to fight cancer cells and raised money through annual sales promotions to support Susan G. Komen for the Cure.

-This year our support to help end breast cancer continues through our participation in the American Cancer Society Making Strides Against Breast Cancer, a fundraising event taking place on October 16 in San Diego’s Balboa Park.
+This year our support to help end breast cancer continues through our participation in the American Cancer Society Making Strides Against Breast Cancer, a fundraising event on October 16 in San Diego’s Balboa Park.
 As described by the American Cancer Society, Making Strides is not just a walk but a “powerful and inspiring event that unites communities to celebrate people who have battled cancer, to raise awareness about the disease and to raise money to find a cure.”
-Several of the BIOTONE team will be participating in the event and we’ve pledged $5000 in support.
+Several of the BIOTONE team will participate in the event, and we’ve pledged $5000 in support.

-That’s why you should not hesitate to let your clients, associates and prospects know about your fundraising involvement.
-It tells them something about you as a person and also helps raise awareness and hopefully more funds for an important cause.
+That’s why you should not hesitate to let your clients, associates, and prospects know about your fundraising involvement.
+It tells them something about you and helps raise awareness and hopefully more funds for an important cause.

-Whatever organization or event you choose to support share the news across social media and your other communication channels.
-No doubt you are on Facebook or Twitter so share information about your involvement with fund raising.
+Whatever organization or event you choose to support, share the news across social media and your other communication channels.
+No doubt you are on Facebook, or Twitter so shares information about your involvement with fundraising.
 If you have a newsletter or send email updates, include information.
-Post a link to the event on your website with an explanation about what you are doing and why it matters.
+Please post a link to the event on your website to explain what you are doing and why it matters.
 You’ll be surprised at how many others you may motivate to get involved and donate.